farao-community/farao-community.github.io/pages/docs/input-data/crac/csa.md

 </rdf:RDF>
 ```

+The CNEC is imported only if the `isCritical` and `normalEnabled` fields are both set to `true`.
+If the `inBaseCase`
+field is set to `true` a **preventive** CNEC is created from this assessed element (but this does not mean that a
+curative CNEC cannot be created as well).
+The `AssessedSystemOperator` and the `name` are concatenated together with the
+CNEC's instant (with the pattern *TSO_name - instant*) to create the CNEC's name.
+Finally, the `OperationalLimit` points
+to an eponymous object in either the ER or EQ profile depending on the type of CNEC (see below).
+This `OperationalLimit`
+bears the value of the threshold and the reference to the network element(s).

 A CNEC can also be made curative by linking it to a contingency through an `AssessedElementWithContingency`.
+In this
+case, the contingency's name is added to the CNEC's name.

 ```xml
 <!-- AE Profile -->